 Once clinical signs resolve in treated dogs an ELISA test can be utilized to determine if virus is still being shed.
 Once viral shedding has ended the dog should be bathed before being placed back into the shelter population.

 The decision to treat in the shelter should be made while considering available resources and the ability to prevent transmission to the rest of the shelter population.
 If treatment in the shelter is not an option, shelters can consider in-patient treatment at a private veterinary clinic or out-patient treatment in a foster home setting.

-If the shelter elects out-patient treatment, veterinary involvement is crucial for protocol development and guiding of individual treatment decisions.
-In addition, caregivers must receive appropriate training in biosecurity protocols, including the use of personal protective equipment and proper sanitation protocols.
+If the shelter elects out-patient treatment, veterinary involvement is crucial for protocol development and guiding individual treatment decisions.
+In addition, caregivers must receive the appropriate training in biosecurity protocols, including the use of personal protective equipment and proper sanitation protocols.